 ASSUMPTION DESCRIPTION OF RISK FINANCIAL ASSUMPTIONS (CONT.)
-Jun-16 Jun-17 Jun-18 Jun-19 Interest Rate 5.70% 5.75% 5.75% 5.75% Useful lives of significant assets: Council has mathe useful life of its assets (refer Infrastructure Stassumptions affect the depreciation charges coloudgets.
-The detail for each asset category is refeolicies on pages 237-238.
-Council's asset deprestatement of Accounting Policies.
+Jun-16 Jun-17 Jun-18 Jun-19 Interest Rate 5.70% 5.75% 5.75% 5.75% Useful lives of significant assets: Council has made the useful life of its assets (refer Infrastructure St assumptions affect the depreciation charges con budgets.
+The detail for each asset category is ref Policies on pages 237-238.
+Council's asset depre Statement of Accounting Policies.
 Council has a improved information on the age and condition trategy in Part 5 of V ntained within Cour flected in the Staten ciation rates are also work programme p olume 2).
 These ncil's proposed nent of Accounting on the landed in the lanned to obtain materially d contained w es of assets are ifferent from thos vithin the Plan.
-Funding depreciation: Council is proposing to lone of the Long Term Plan 2015-2025.
-After 10 funded (refer to Council's Revenue and Financi Finance Strategy for further details). depreciation or lower that ount set aside for n will be higher in the amount replace assets.
-Revaluation: Council revalues the following non-current assets on a three yearly cycle.
-Stormwater - Yr 3 (and every three years thereafter) 9% Solid Waste - Yr 3 (and every three years thereafter) 9% Roading - Yr 1 (and every three years thereafter) 5% Water Supply - Yr 3 (and every three years thereafter) 10% Wastewater - Yr 3 (and every three years thereafter) 9% Rivers - Yr 1 (and every three years thereafter) 9% Coastal - Yr 1 (and every three years thereafter) 9% Land - Yr 1 (and every three years thereafter) 9% Buildings - Yr 1 (and every three years thereafter) 9% These assumptions affect the depreciation charges contained within Council's proposed budgets.
-The detail for each asset category is reflected in the Statement of Accounting Policies on pages 237-238.
-Council's asset depreciation rates are in the Statement of Accounting Policies on pages 237-238. es of assets are ifferent from thosyithin the Plan.
+Funding depreciation: Council is proposing to I one of the Long Term Plan 2015-2025.
+After 10 funded (refer to Council's Revenue and Financi Finance Strategy for further details). years depreciation would be fully depreciation or lower tha ount set aside for n will be higher in the amount replace assets.
+Revaluation: Council revalues the following non Stormwater - Yr 3 (and every three years there a Solid Waste - Yr 3 (and every three years thereafte Roading - Yr 1 (and every three years thereafte Water Supply - Yr 3 (and every three years thereafter Wastewater - Yr 3 (and every three years thereafter) Stores - Yr 1 (and every three years thereafter) Coastal - Yr 1 (and every three years thereafter) Stores - Yr 1 (and every three years thereafter) Buildings - Yr 1 (and every three years thereafter) Buildings - Yr 1 (and every three years thereafter) These assumptions affect the depreciation chair proposed budgets.
+The detail for each asset cathereafter Policies on pages 237-238.
+Council Statement of Accounting Policies on pages 237 after) 9% after) 9% or) 5% eafter) 10% after) 9% 9% 0) 9% er) 9% rges contained with tegory is reflected i 's asset depreciation nin Council's n the Statement c n rates are in the materially d contained w es of assets are ifferent from thos vithin the Plan.
 NZTA funding: An underlying assumption of th Transportation Activity is that the government Agency's Co-investment Rate will remain unch the Long Term Plan.
-Funding rates used for the on information from the NZ Transport Agency then 51% thereafter.
-The only exception is Spec- and Totaranui Road) which will be funded at 10 reduce the l available to transport ar related activ nd transport Insurance costs: It has been assumed that insur level paid for cover for 2014/2015 plus inflatior Christchurch earthquakes.
-Council has also ma to obtain insurance cover. ims increase ion and/or Cound iin 100% cover.
-Return on investments: It is assumed that the r dividends from Council Controlled Trading Org subsidiaries will continue at current levels plus That returns expected. are lower than Limits on Rates and Rate increases: The level of increases, as required by the Local Governmen Strategy.
+Funding rates used for the on information from the NZ Transport Agency of then 51% thereafter.
+The only exception is Spec- and Totaranui Road) which will be funded at 10 subsidy through th anged during the fi preparation of this and are set at 52% f cial Purpose Roads e NZ Transport rst three years of Plan are based for 2015/2016 and (Pupu Springs Roa (Pupu Springs Roa reduce the l available to transport ar related activ nd transport Insurance costs: It has been assumed that insur level paid for cover for 2014/2015 plus inflatior Christchurch earthquakes.
+Council has also ma to obtain insurance cover. n.
+These costs are su bsequent to the ims increase ion and/or Counc iin 100% cover.
+Return on investments: It is assumed that the redividends from Council Controlled Trading Org subsidiaries will continue at current levels plus anisations and reta That returns expected. are lower than Limits on Rates and Rate increases: The level of increases, as required by the Local Government Strategy.
 This Plan assumes that Council will re t Act 2002, are set c ut in the Financia creases are above t by Council.